Frank-Pechar/js-shop-cart/README.md

 # JavaScript Project
 ## Desription of App Functionality, Features, and Methods

 Javascript project I completed from Udemy - Javascript - The Complete Guide 2023 by Maximilian Schwarzmuller.
-After coding this project I added extensive commenting for educational purposes.
+After coding this project I added minor changes and commenting for educational purposes.

 App can be run from: https://frank-pechar-js-shop-cart.netlify.app/